15-Passenger Van Policy

 By authority delegated from the University President, the Vice-President for Business Affairs is responsible for the safety of all University facilities.
 Under this authority, policies are developed to provide a safe teaching, research, service, housing and recreational environment.

 Environmental Health and Safety (EH&S) is responsible for coordination of driver license checks and approval of drivers based on these checks.
 EH&S will maintain a database of all drivers approved to operate 15-passenger vans.
 EH&S will provide access to computer based training that may be used as a substitute for classroom instruction.

-Departments are responsible for identifying staff, students and volunteers that have a need to operate 15-passenger vans.
+Departments are responsible for identifying staff or official volunteers that have a need to operate 15-passenger vans.
 Departments are responsible for ensuring only approved drivers operate 15-passenger vans.
 Departments are responsible for submitting a copy of the driver license for each intended operator to EH&S for license check.
 Departments are responsible for assuring that each operator has received the approved, required training.
 Departments are responsible for inspecting, servicing and maintaining their vehicle in safe working order and ensuring that all vehicle occupants use passenger-restraint devices.